R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/objecthandling.rst

 .. cpp:function:: void pushvector(HSquirrelVM* sqvm, const Vector3 vVal)

     :param HSquirrelVM* sqvm: the target VM
-    :param Vector3 vVal: vector that has to be pushed
+    :param Vector3 vVal: the vector that will be pushed

     pushes a vector to the stack